API Documentation

 Before diving into the API, it helps to understand the core concepts that power Mnexium's memory system.

 Your agent sends a normal API request to Mnexium, along with a few mnx options.
-Mnexium automatically retrieves conversation history, relevant long-term memory, and agent state — and builds an enriched prompt for the model.
+Mnexium automatically retrieves conversation history, relevant long-term memory, agent state, and relevant records — and builds an enriched prompt for the model.

-The model returns a response, and Mnexium optionally learns from the interaction.
+The model returns a response, and Mnexium optionally learns from the interaction (memory extraction and structured record extraction).
 Every step is visible through logs, traces, and recall events so you can debug exactly what happened.

 Who This Is For

-Use Mnexium if you're building AI assistants or agents that must remember users across sessions, resume multi-step tasks, and be configurable per project, user, or conversation.
-It's the memory and state layer so you can focus on your product.
+Use Mnexium if you're building AI assistants or agents that must remember users across sessions, resume multi-step tasks, and stay configurable per project, user, or conversation.
+Mnexium combines long-term memories, structured records, and short-term state so your application can handle both personalized context and deterministic data workflows without custom orchestration.

-Works with developers using ChatGPT (OpenAI), Claude (Anthropic), and Gemini (Google) — bring your own API key and Mnexium handles the rest.
-Memories are shared across all providers.
+Works with developers using ChatGPT (OpenAI), Claude (Anthropic), and Gemini (Google) — bring your own API key and Mnexium handles routing, context assembly, and optional learning.
+Memories and records are accessible across providers when you keep the same subject_id.

 The raw conversation log — every message sent and received within a chat_id.
 Used for context continuity within a single conversation session.
 Think of it as short-term, session-scoped memory.